Bakelalan Bird Watching Trip Report

 Day One – Birding in Bakelalan

 When we started early in the morning, we took two 4WDs to a hillside road at a higher elevation overlooking Bakelalan.
 This was supposedly a new road linking Bakelalan to Bario, the sister village.
-Reaching our stop, we gradually went on foot and checked the birds in the canopy tops.
+At our stop, we walked on foot and observed birds in the canopy.
 Several spiderhunters, flowerpeckers and mid-sized birds were spotted.

-The walk was easy as it was downhill, and the cooling weather made it fun.
-This is one of the plus points of bird watching in the highlands.
+The walk was easy because it was downhill, and the cool weather made it enjoyable.
+This is one of the perks of birdwatching in the highlands.
 In the afternoons, we chilled out at Cikgu Sang’s beautiful homestay, exchanging birding information and having casual talks.

 ![]() |